ENGFAKAYODE/Student-Engagement-Predictive-Analytics-Project-Saint-Louis-University/README.md

 **1. Deploy the SMOTE-Trained Model for Weekly Live Risk Scoring:** Recall improved to 78.99%, making the model operationally viable for production.
 The pre-SMOTE model caught only 39% of churners, making deployment irresponsible.
 Deploy the SMOTE-trained Gradient Boosting model to generate **weekly risk scores** for every active learner at threshold 0.5.
 Route flagged learners into a tiered response: automated nudge email at flag, peer mentor if no response within 48 hours, and programme coordinator escalation at 72 hours.
 Run the model on a **rolling weekly basis** so newly at-risk learners are caught early rather than after sustained disengagement.
 Use **Random Forest as the secondary model** for high-cost interventions (paid mentors, scholarship flags) where its stronger precision (47%) matters more than maximum recall.

-**2 .Build a 48-Hour Engagement Lag Trigger as the Primary Intervention:** Engagement Lag holds a feature importance of 0.622, making it the single strongest churn predictor, confirmed stable after SMOTE rebalancing.
+**2. Build a 48-Hour Engagement Lag Trigger as the Primary Intervention:** Engagement Lag holds a feature importance of 0.622, making it the single strongest churn predictor, confirmed stable after SMOTE rebalancing.
 Its dominance survived resampling, proving it is a genuine signal not a statistical artefact.
 Implement automated triggers at **24 hours and 48 hours** post-signup for learners who have not yet applied.
 The 24-hour message should be warm and motivational.
 The 48-hour message should be direct, with a one-click apply link, deadline visibility, and a peer success story from the same opportunity category.
 Any learner who has not applied by **72 hours** is automatically scored by the model and routed to a human mentor if risk score exceeds 0.5.
 During August (peak surge), reduce the trigger window to **24 hours** given elevated churn risk during high-intake periods.

 **3. Build a Separate Pre-Start Activation Pipeline for Never-Started Learners:** 3,708 learners (44%) with `Has_Start_Date = 0` are entirely outside the churn model's prediction scope.
 SMOTE improved recall for learners who started but cannot score those who produce no behavioural signals because they never began.
 Create a dedicated **Activation Pipeline** in the platform.
 Upon team allocation, trigger a 48-hour countdown.
 If no start activity after 48 hours, send an activation prompt.
 If no activity after 7 days, escalate to a coordinator.
 Introduce a mandatory lightweight onboarding step , profile completion, availability confirmation, or a welcome check-in , as both a commitment signal and an activation gate.
 Track this cohort under a new **Pending Activation** status so it becomes visible in platform reporting rather than disappearing into cleaned-data exclusions.